WTy-2/spec/src/wadlers_law.md

 However, there are downsides.
 The most compelling from my perspective is how non-latin alphabets do not necessarily contain capital letters.
 I do not believe this is quite as significant of an issue as sometimes presented (a convention for code written in those alphabets could easily be created where data constructors/types must start with a latin-alphabet capital letter, say `M` for `matchable`) but even so, it is not ideal.

 The alternative is to use some dedicated keyword/symbol to disambuate.
-Perhaps `fn` prefixing all functions written in `f(t): u`-style or `match` prefixing all infallible pattern matches.
+Perhaps `fn` prefixing all functions written in `f(t): u`-style or `match` prefixing all irrefutable pattern matches.

 Using `fn` keyword on functions